Dynamic multiscaling in stochastically forced Burgers turbulence: Conclusion and Discussions

 \section{Conclusion and Discussions}

 We have carried out a detailed study of dynamic multiscaling in the NESS of the stochastically forced $d=1$ Burgers equation [Eqs. \eqref{eq:Burgers} and \eqref{eq:noise}].
-In particular, we have introduced an infinity of time scales, based on the distribution of interval-collapse times, that can be used to characterize dynamic multiscaling in this NESS.
+In particular, we have shown that there is not one but an infinite number of time-scales, associated with a single length scale, so this NESS displays dynamic multiscaling.
 We have proposed a theoretical framework to calculate these exponents.
 As mentioned earlier, to the best of our knowledge, \textit{this is the first time that such dynamic multiscaling exponents have been obtained analytically for turbulence in any nonlinear hydrodynamical PDE.} We have validated our theoretical findings with the results of our high-resolution direct numerical simulations.
 We have also quantified the behaviors of the the tails of the CPDFs of $\tfm$ for different $\ell$.
 Furthermore, we have explicitly shown that the QL methods~\cite{SpatStr1,BiferaleCorr,MitraDyn,SSR_NJP,SSR_PRL,MHDShellDyn}, which have been used to study such multiscaling of turbulence in incompressible flows are not suitable for Burgers turbulence because it is compressible.

 Our DNS results for $\zpfm$ deviate slightly from the bifractal prediction [Eq. \eqref{eq:zpfm2}], which seems to indicate dynamic multiscaling, much like what is observed in Ref.~\cite{BurgMitra} for the equal-time exponents $\zeta_{p}$.
 As suggested in Ref.~\cite{BurgMitra}, this deviation might possibly be a numerical artifact, rather than \textit{bona fide} dynamic multiscaling, and could well decrease on increasing the resolution of our DNS by a few orders of magnitude.